Chiefs’ introduction of Frank Clark overshadowed by Tyreek Hill investigation

 A few months later, the Seahawks selected him in the second round of the 2015 NFL Draft.

-Clark hasn’t had any legal troubles since that arrest, and in many ways, his trade to the Chiefs represents a new chapter in his life.
+Clark hasn’t had any legal troubles since that arrest, and in many ways, his trade to the Chiefs represents a new chapter in his life — one in which he can apply the lessons he said he learned in the aftermath of his arrest.

 “I’ve had to learn to be a better teammate, better person, and then better man in general,” Clark said.
 “When you go through something like that and put yourself in that position, the first thing is you’ve got to own up to and understand what you did.
 I affected a lot of people doing that.
 It wasn’t just Frank Clark or Frank Clark’s family or anyone else. ...
 I think you’ve got to have a heart sometimes, a real heart.
 That’s just being real.
 I’m a real person.